HoboGus/godot-engine-fps-project/README.md

  the controls are
   W A S D to move,
-  SPACE to jump
+  SPACE to jump,
-  CTRL to crouch
+  CTRL to crouch,
-  Q to kick
+  Q to kick,
   E to use but theres not so many thing you actually can use.
-You can pick objects up and flush toilets on the first level number keys to select weapons, some weapons can be stored in the same slot
+You can pick objects up and flush toilets on the first level, number keys to select weapons, some weapons can be stored in the same slot

 heres the video so you can see how it looks like in its current state